How to Use SharePoint to Collaborate with a Remote Project Team

 Please note that there is no direct integration between the BrightWork and Microsoft Teams.
 The example in this blog is simply showing a possible way to incorporate to your SharePoint project management site into Microsoft Teams for better collaboration – using out of the box capabilities of Microsoft Teams.

 The free SharePoint Project Management Template from BrightWork is an easy way to boost team collaboration on SharePoint.

-Using SharePoint lists and web parts to deliver project management essentials, the Free SharePoint Template will help you to work on the project using:
+Delivering no-code, out-of-the-box project management essentials, the Free SharePoint Template will help you to work on the project with: